FuelLabs/rfcs/code-standards/text/building-and-linting.md

 While clippy is a powerful tool, some lints may be incorrect or worse than the actual implementation.
 Each project should have its own `clippy.toml` file to maintain the set of lints are needed.
-Once the core sets of lints are configured for a project, `#[allow(...)]` exceptions should be placed nearest to the failure rather than globally at the `clippy.toml` file.
+Once the core sets of lints are configured for a project, `#[allow(...)]` exceptions should be placed nearest to the lint failure rather than globally at the `clippy.toml` file.
 An example of this may be when a Rust upgrade causes codegen from a macro to fail the updated lints.

 ## Standard Lints